Bence542409/php-fileserver/README.md

 </ul>
 <p>php/download.php --></p>
 <ul>
-  <li>reads the file path to a file or folder, and if it's from an allowed directory, it downloads it from one directory above (if the file is a directory, it makes a .zip archive of the folder before downloading)</li>
+  <li>reads the file path to a file or folder from a specific directory, and downloads it from one directory above (if the file is a directory, it makes a .zip archive of the folder before downloading)</li>
 </ul>
 <p>php/admin.php --></p>
 <ul>